crypto-code/Image-Captioning/README.md

 - **The Encoder**: The CNN encodes the images into a feature matrix which is then reduced linearly to fit the LSTM input.
 In this, the CNN used is the resnet-152 model which is already trained on ILSVRC-2012-CLS image classification dataset.

 - **The Decoder**: The LSTM decodes the linearly transformed input matrix into a list of sequenced words.
-In this model, the words generated in the previous iteration is passed on to the next until it reaches <end>.
+In this model, the words generated in the previous iteration is passed on to the next until it reaches the end.

 <p align="center">
 <img src="https://github.com/crypto-code/Image-Captioning/blob/master/assets/model.png" align="middle" />   </p>